Chapter 2 5 questions Graded in-browser Saved locally

 − 1.025×10⁻² T (S − 35) − 7.139×10⁻¹³ T D³ ← interaction terms

-Speed c, frequency f, wavelength λ, and round-trip time t form the basic set Range is c×t/2; wavelength is c/f.
+Sound speed c, frequency f, wavelength λ, and round-trip time t One-way range is c×t/2; wavelength is c/f.
 Higher frequency means shorter wavelength. λ = c / f Outbound Return Transmit Receive Range = c × t / 2

-For example, with c = 1500 m/s and f = 30 kHz, the wavelength is 0.05 m — that is, 5 cm.
-Wavelength is also the yardstick for choosing array element spacing.
+For example, if c = 1500 m/s and f = 30 kHz, the wavelength is 0.05 m, or 5 cm.
+Wavelength is also an important reference when deciding how far apart to place multiple receiver elements.

 Check your understanding